 For billing questions, contact amp-billing-help@sourcegraph.com.

-Credits are consumed based on LLM usage and usage of certain other tools (like web search) that cost us to serve.
+Usage is consumed based on LLM usage and usage of certain other tools (like web search) that cost us to serve.
 We pass these costs through to you directly with no markup, for individuals and non-enterprise teams.

-We may ask you to share your thread with authorized Sourcegraph staff members to help diagnose response quality issues:
+We may ask you to share your thread with authorized Sourcegraph staff members to help diagnose quality issues:

 This will allow authorized Sourcegraph staff members to view your thread for debugging purposes.